Academic Communication Development

 - online support through our Blackboard site.

 The Centre provides the following free support services to CBS and CLS students:

 These are available for postgraduate students.
-If you can’t make it to Bentley campus, we can arrange a chat via email, phone or Skype.
+If you can’t make it to the Bentley campus, we can arrange a chat via email, phone or Skype.
 If you are an undergraduate student, don’t worry!
-We can help you in many other ways.
-See us for more details.
+Send us an email to see how we can help you.

 Get the edge in your studies with these tips:

 - Developing your own ideas and avoiding plagiarism